openstack-archive/tripleo-quickstart/doc/source/unprivileged.rst

 With all of the system configuration tasks out of the way, the rest of the process can be run as an unprivileged user.
-You will need to create a YAML document that described your network configuration and that optionally changes any of the default values used in the quickstart deployment.
+You will need to create a YAML document that describes your network configuration and that optionally changes any of the default values used in the quickstart deployment.
 To describe the network resources we created above, I would create a file called ``config.yml`` with the following content::